 - These 5 Volts are provided by the PCM.

-- Now, when you let go of the accelerator pedal, the throttle closes and always the alert sentinal, the TPS keeps feeding this change to the Fuel Injection Computer.
+- Now, when you let go of the accelerator pedal, the throttle plate closes and always the alert sentinel, the TPS keeps feeding this change to the fuel injection computer.

-- The Fuel Injection Computer uses this info (that the TPS provides) to control Fuel Injection, Ignition Advance and host of other things to keep your engine running smoothly.
+- The fuel injection computer uses this info (that the TPS provides) to control fuel injection, ignition advance and a host of other things to keep your engine running smoothly.